simon-hng/pgdp-tutor-website/content/blog/linux-navigation/index.md

 1. `~/` which means your home directory `/home/YOUR USER NAME`
 1. `./` which is your current directory `/PRESENT WORKING DIRECTORY`
-1. `../` which means one above your present working directory -> the directory that contains your PWD
+1. `../` which means the parent of your present working directory -> the directory that contains your PWD

-## How change your PWD
+## How to change your PWD

-You can use now all this information that you learned in order to navigate your filesystem.
-With `cd` -> _(change directory)_ followed by a path you can change your present working directory.
+You can now use all this knowledge about paths to navigate your filesystem with `cd` -> _(change directory)_ followed by a path you can change your present working directory.

 To enter your root path for example use `cd /`